E-commerce

 • Google Analytics Help

-• Cited Qstomy articles: Google Analytics and conversion, conversion-rate definitions, e-commerce foundations, conversion funnel, retention, Shopify, catalog.
+• Cited Qstomy articles: Google Analytics and conversion, conversion rate definitions, e-commerce foundations, conversion funnel, retention, Shopify, catalog.

-Enzo Garcia
+Enzo

 April 8, 2026